jonathanlking/Instagram-Printer-Server/roadmap.md

 1. Clone git repository
 2. Run an install script
-3. Type Instagram API details in
+3. Type Instagram API details in (+ Foursquare - for location tools)
 4. Set a password
 5. Presented with their printer key